Decision Guide

 Contingent recruitment

-Recruiter is paid only on placement, usually as a percentage of first-year salary.
-Often run by multiple agencies in parallel.
+Recruiter is paid only on placement, usually as a percentage of first-year remuneration.
+Often run by several agencies in parallel.

 Best for